scootcho/bitcoinj-bounties/README.md

 As soon as technically feasible, we will implement a Multi-Sig voting pool to distribute the bounties.

-If you don't have the right skills, but love Bitcoin, we will graciously accept donations.
+If you don't have the right skills, but love Bitcoin, we will graciously accept donations   :-)

 WHAT WE NEED